-There’s one man in my life who I can’t imagine living without – though, sometime I have to admit I do fantasize about life without him!
-(Joking).
+There’s one man in my life who I can’t imagine living without – though, sometime I have to admit I do fantasize about life without the clutter he makes!
 He has an enthusiasm for life like I’ve never seen, he’s always thinking and questioning but most of all he has a childlike zealousness for all things dorky.

 Today is my dad’s birthday, no it’s not a significant one but there’s no reason it can’t be special.
 In the midst of a hectic week with numerous assignment due, overseas guests arriving, a lunch for mum’s birthday (next week) I’ve relished the excuse to get away from the pressures of university by making dad’s birthday cake.